-Five (5) VPs were surveyed, which collectively covered at least 90% of the allocated plot area for the wind farm, plus an extension up to approximately 1 km outside of the expected wind turbine area on all sides.
+Five (5) VPs were surveyed which collectively covered at least 90% of the site boundary for the WTGs, plus an extension up to approximately 1 km outside of the wind turbine area on all sides.
 The VPs were surveyed for three hours during each effort with at least 36 survey hours undertaken at each survey point during each season.
 A total of 720 survey hours were undertaken over the course of one year.